Application & Appeal Forms For Disability Process

 If you have physical impairments, write down how those stop you from doing activities.
 For example, you could write that you can’t sit during dinner due to back pain.
 Perhaps, a family member needs to help you shower, cook your food, or do your laundry.
 If so, write it down.

 Additionally, people with back pain often must lie down during the day.
 If you lie down in your bed or on the couch, tell the SSA on the form.
 Make sure that you include how many hours you lay down during a normal day, from 9 to 5.
 There are no jobs in the national economy that allow you to lay down for 2 hours a day on the job.

 HOW TO ANSWER QUESTIONS ABOUT ACTIVITIES OF DAILY LIVING

-But, if you are no longer able to do your past hobbies, don’t write them down as if you still are doing them.
+But, if you are no longer able to do your past hobbies, don’t write them down as if you still do them.
 Many people write a list of the hobbies that they used to be able to do.
 However, the SSA will assume you can still do those hobbies if you include them on the form.
 Our office can help you complete this form correctly.
-The Function Report form can be found at http://www.ssa.gov under Forms SSA-3373-BK – Function Report – Adult.
+The Function Report form can be found on the Social Security website under Forms SSA-3373-BK – Function Report – Adult.

 CANNON DISABILITY CAN HELP YOU WITH YOUR APPLICATION AND APPEAL FORMS

 Cannon Disability law can help you complete your application for SSD and SSI benefits.
 We can also help you complete any appeal forms, such as the request for reconsideration and your request for hearing.
 However, we cannot complete the forms for you.